thomasebsmith/rhubarb-os/README.md

 minimal abilities.
 They must be granted permissions to perform most system calls, including all file system operations.

+Permissions are stored on disk, and since they are so integral to RhubarbOS's security model, the disk must be protected.
+Disk encryption is enabled by default, and the boot disk is protected from drivers and other low-level software.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel